smart-edge-open/specs/doc/applications/openness_ovc.md

 ![Smart City Architecure Deployed with OpenNESS](ovc-images/smart-city-architecture.png)

 The Open Visual Cloud website is located at [Open Visual Cloud project](https://01.org/openvisualcloud).
-The Smart City sample source code & documentation are available on [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample) and its integration with OpenNESS is available at this [branch](https://github.com/OpenVisualCloud/Smart-City-Sample/tree/openness).
+The Smart City sample source code & documentation are available on [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample) and its integration with OpenNESS is available at [OpenNESS branch](https://github.com/OpenVisualCloud/Smart-City-Sample/tree/openness).

 ## The Smart City Building Blocks
 The Smart City sample consists of the following major building blocks: